-Bush House (600 Mission Street SE) was constructed by banking magnate and newspaper publisher Asahel Bush II in 1878.
+Bush House (600 Mission Street SE) is open for tours, constructed in 1878 by banking magnate and newspaper publisher Asahel Bush II.
 This grand house has retained its original furnishings, embossed wallpaper, brassed fittings and paintings.
-The home stayed in the family until 1953.

 Don't miss the Bush Barn Art Center, housing an art collection from the Salem Art Association.